cloned2k16/FlatEarth/README.md

   easy isn't ¿? )

 ### People knew since ever
-their main trick, focus you on the curvature of horizon ..
+their main trick, focus you on the curvature on the horizontal horizon ..
 you have been **SCAMED**,
 just a simple Pythagorean problem to solve ..